vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 our editing !

 If you look at the full code for this `(dispatch-action)` function you will see another reason why this method of event dispatch is so useful.
-When we are in `macro record` mode we can keep a list of everything we call along with all the parameters !
+When the Editor is in `macro record` mode we can keep a list of everything we call along with all the parameters !
 This lets us `playback` this recording at a later date, voila we have Editor macro record and playback with hardly any effort.

-One subtly with the key case is that we check to see if the key event was targeted at a Textfield object, if it was then we let it go to the default case, only if not do we try to dispatch the key action.
+One subtly with the key clause is that we check to see if the key event was targeted at a Textfield object, if it was then we let it go to the default clause, only if not do we try to dispatch the key action.

 Another advantage of this method of dispatching is that we can reuse the actions within other applications.
 If you look at the Viewer application,